Herbert Edelsbrunner

-Herbert Edelsbrunner (born March 14, 1958) is a computer scientist working in the field of computational geometry, the Arts & Science Professor of Computer Science and Mathematics at Duke University, Professor at the Institute of Science and Technology Austria (ISTA), and the co-founder of Geomagic, Inc. He was the first of only three computer scientists to win the National Science Foundation's Alan T. Waterman Award.
+Herbert Edelsbrunner (born March 14, 1958) is a computer scientist working in the field of computational geometry.
+He is the Arts & Science Professor of Computer Science and Mathematics at Duke University, Professor at the Institute of Science and Technology Austria (ISTA), and the co-founder of Geomagic, Inc. He was the first of only three computer scientists to win the National Science Foundation's Alan T. Waterman Award.

 Academic biography

 Edelsbrunner was born in 1958 in Graz, Austria.
 He received his Diplom in 1980 and Ph.D. in 1982, both from Graz University of Technology.
 His Ph.D. thesis was entitled Intersection Problems in Computational Geometry obtained under the supervision of Hermann Maurer.
 After a brief assistant professorship at Graz, he joined the faculty of the University of Illinois at Urbana-Champaign in 1985, and moved to Duke University in 1999.
 In 1996, with Ping Fu (then director of visualization at the National Center for Supercomputing Applications and his wife), he co-founded Geomagic, a company that develops shape modeling software.
 Since August 2009 he is Professor at the Institute of Science and Technology Austria (ISTA) in Klosterneuburg.

 In 1991, Edelsbrunner received the Alan T. Waterman Award.
 He was elected to the American Academy of Arts and Sciences in 2005, and received an honorary doctorate from Graz University of Technology in 2006.
 In 2008 he was elected to the German Academy of Sciences Leopoldina.

 In 2014 he became one of ten inaugural fellows of the European Association for Theoretical Computer Science.
 He is also a member of the Academia Europaea.